Hiking Hocking Hills, Ohio Best Trails and Top Tips

 Winter

-Wintertime is an unexpectedly wonderful time to go to HHSP.
-Although hikers will need to be properly equipped, trekking to frozen waterfalls are a highlight of taking a Hocking Hills winter hike.
+An unexpectedly wonderful time to go to HHSP, winter hikers will need to be properly equipped.
+Trekking to frozen waterfalls are a highlight of taking a Hocking Hills winter hike.
 Fewer people and cheaper accommodations are other top reasons for a Hocking Hills State Park winter visit.
-Want company for your trek?
-Join the annual Old Man’s Cave Winter Hike in January!
+Plus, you can join the annual Old Man’s Cave Winter Hike in January!

 Spring

-Hikers chasing waterfalls will find that the spring is the best time of year to visit.
-Keep in mind, however, that the Hocking Hills walking trails will likely be muddy, and some trails may require stream crossings without a bridge.
-Wet paths can elevate the Hocking Hills trail difficulty – and waterproof hiking boots are essential in springtime!
+Hikers chasing waterfalls will find that spring is the ideal time of year.
+Keep in mind that the Hocking Hills walking trails will likely be muddy, and some trails may require stream crossings.
+Wet paths can elevate the Hocking Hills trail difficulty – and waterproof hiking boots are essential.

 In order to make the most of your time, we recommend planning ahead which hikes you intend to take.
 That said, limited parking and spontaneous adventuring can change your plans quickly, so it is best to be flexible.

-On a day trip to Hocking Hills, visitors can easily hike several trails and see a variety of sights – although we think it is worth extending the trip to a couple of days or a long weekend.
-There are ample options for overnight accommodations and we offer a few suggestions at the end of this article.
+On a day trip to Hocking Hills, visitors can easily hike several trails and see a variety of sights.
+Still, we believe it’s worth extending your stay to a couple of days or a long weekend.
+There are ample options for overnight accommodations and we offer a few suggestions below.

-Where Can I Get a Map of Hocking Hills, OH Trails?
+Get a Map of Hocking Hills, OH Trails

 Visitor Center, Hocking Hills, Ohio